Daegyeong Line: History

+Buksam Station opened on 28 February 2026.

 Future plans

-Buksam Station opens in 2025, while there are additional plans to extend the line 22.9 km north from Gumi to Gimcheon.
+There are additional plans to extend the line 22.9 km north from Gumi to Gimcheon.

 Rolling stock

 Nine 2-car Korail Class 392000 EMU trainsets.

 Operations

 Services on the Daegyeong Line will be supplemented by existing Mugunghwa workings between Gumi and Gyeongsan.
 Trains arrive every 15 minutes during rush hour and every 20 minutes at all other times.
 The maximum speed on the line is 100 km/h.
 A trip from Gumi to Gyeongsan takes approximately 48 minutes.

 The Daegyeong Line utilises a signalling system known as KTCS-2 which was developed by Hyundai Rotem.

 Stations

 The line is 61.8 km in length.